M-delRio/Location-API/README.md

 ## Query format
 - the current use cases for our API all relate to query requests, as such HTTP GET requests are more semantically appropriate however existing support for POST requests can be added to future iterations of this documentation

+## Authorization
+- authorization and authentication can be outsourced to [Auth0](https://auth0.com/docs/quickstart/webapp/nodejs) to get a robust solution up and running quickly

 ## Database
 MongoDB is used to store data.
 A non-relational DB is appropriate for our use case:
 - **entity relationship**: there is a relationship between `events` and `moments` (an event can be associated with several moments) however this relationship is established dynamically by the `start` and `end` values of each entity
 - **scaling**: given the volume of data collected horizontal scaling is likely and can be simpler with denormalized data

+## Hosting
+### Express app
+- AWS Elastic Beanstalk is a service that could be used to deploy the Express app, features include load balancing and auto-scaling

+## Database
+- MongoDB Atlas, a hosted database service for MongoDB, has many features including auto-scaling